Discworld (video game): Plot

-A secret brotherhood summons a dragon from its native dimension, so as to cause destruction and mayhem across the city of Ankh-Morpork.
+A secret brotherhood summons a dragon from its native dimension to cause destruction and mayhem across the city of Ankh-Morpork.
 Rumours of the dragon's rampage across the city reaches Unseen University.
 Since the Archchancellor wishes the involvement of at least one wizard in the matter, Rincewind is summoned to handle the problem.
-After acquiring a book to learn what is needed to track the dragon to its lair, Rincewind searches the city for the various components needed to assemble a dragon detector and brings them back to the Archchancellor.
-After the Archchancellor lets slip that the dragon's lair is stocked with gold, Rincewind snatches the dragon detector from him, searches the city, finds the lair, and takes all the gold within it.
+After obtaining a book to learn what is needed to track the dragon to its lair, Rincewind searches the city for the required components to assemble a dragon detector and brings them back to the Archchancellor.
+After the Archchancellor mentions that the dragon's lair is stocked with gold, Rincewind snatches the dragon detector from him, searches the city, finds the lair, and takes all the gold.
 Just before he leaves, the dragon stops him and requests his aid in removing the brotherhood's hold upon her, claiming they are using her for evil and are planning to make her go on a major rampage.

-To do this, Rincewind is told to discover who they are, and recover a golden item from each, since these items are what they use to control the dragon.
+To do this, Rincewind is told to find out who they are, and recover a golden item from each, since these items are what they use to control the dragon.
 Learning that a book about summoning dragons had been stolen from the library at Unseen University the night before, Rincewind gains access to L-Space, allowing him to journey into the past, witness the theft, and follow the thief back to the brotherhood's hideout.
-After gaining entry in disguise, Rincewind learns that each member holds a role in the city — Chucky the Fool, the Thief, the Mason, the Chimney Sweep, the Fishmonger, and the Dunny King — and seeks to change the city so they can have a better future for themselves.
+After gaining entry in disguise, Rincewind learns that each member holds a role in the city – Chucky the Fool, the Thief, the Mason, the Chimney Sweep, the Fishmonger, and the Dunny King – and seeks to change the city so they can have a better future for themselves.
 Acquiring their golden items, Rincewind brings them to the dragon, only to learn it will not return to its dimension but seek revenge on the brotherhood before coming after him.
 Wishing to stop this, Rincewind decides to prevent the summoning book from being stolen, by switching it for one that makes love custard.
-In his efforts to be recognised for stopping the dragon, Rincewind gets into an argument with the Patrician over the existence of dragons, summoning the very same one back to Discworld.
+In his efforts to be recognised for stopping the dragon, Rincewind gets into an argument with the Patrician over the existence of dragons, summoning the same one back to Discworld.
 An annoyed Patrician tasks Rincewind to deal with it.